Explanatory gap: Implications

-The nature of the explanatory gap has been the subject of some debate.
-For example, some consider it to simply be a limit on our current explanatory ability.
-They argue that future findings in neuroscience or future work from philosophers could close the gap.
-However, others have taken a stronger position and argued that the gap is a definite limit on our cognitive abilities as humans—no amount of further information will allow us to close it.
-There has also been no consensus regarding what metaphysical conclusions the existence of the gap provides.
-Those wishing to use its existence to support dualism have often taken the position that an epistemic gap—particularly if it is a definite limit on our cognitive abilities—necessarily entails a metaphysical gap.
+The nature of the explanatory gap is disputed.
+Some consider it to be simply a limit on our current explanatory ability.
+They argue that future neuroscience findings or philosophers' work could close the gap.
+Others argue that the gap is a definite limit on our cognitive abilities as humans—no amount of further information will allow us to close it.
+There is no consensus about what metaphysical conclusions the existence of the gap provides.
+Those who use its existence to support dualism have often assumed that an epistemic gap—particularly if it is a definite limit on our cognitive abilities—necessarily entails a metaphysical gap.

-Levine and others have wished to either remain silent on the matter or argue that no such metaphysical conclusion should be drawn.
-He agrees that conceivability (as used in the Zombie and inverted spectrum arguments) is flawed as a means of establishing metaphysical realities; but he points out that even if we come to the metaphysical conclusion that qualia are physical, they still present an explanatory problem.
+Joseph Levine and others opt to either remain silent on the matter or argue that no such metaphysical conclusion should be drawn.
+He agrees that conceivability (as used in the Zombie and inverted spectrum arguments) the theory is flawed as a means of establishing metaphysical realities; but argues that even if we come to the metaphysical conclusion that qualia are physical, they still present an explanatory problem.

 While I think this materialist response is right in the end, it does not suffice to put the mind-body problem to rest.
 Even if conceivability considerations do not establish that the mind is in fact distinct from the body, or that mental properties are metaphysically irreducible to physical properties, still they do demonstrate that we lack an explanation of the mental in terms of the physical.

-However, such an epistemological or explanatory problem might indicate an underlying metaphysical issue—the non-physicality of qualia, even if not proven by conceivability arguments is far from ruled out.
+However, such an epistemological or explanatory problem might indicate an underlying metaphysical issue—the non-physicality of qualia, even if not proven by conceivability arguments, is far from ruled out.

 In the end, we are right back where we started.
 The explanatory gap argument doesn't demonstrate a gap in nature, but a gap in our understanding of nature.
 Of course, a plausible explanation for there being a gap in our understanding of nature is that there is a genuine gap in nature.
 But so long as we have countervailing reasons for doubting the latter, we have to look elsewhere for an explanation of the former.